 Updated: Man arrested in connection to Rochester, Pine Island bank robberies

 Sep.
-10—A man was arrested north of Mantorville Friday morning in connection to a bank robbery in Rochester and attempted bank robbery in Pine Island.
+11—A man was arrested north of Mantorville Friday morning in connection to a bank robbery in Rochester and attempted bank robbery in Pine Island.

 Police did not identify the man, but Rochester police spokeswoman Amanda Grayson wrote in an email that the man was found by a Goodhue County Sheriff's deputy.